engellab/DSRP/README.md

 ---

-### Example 1 : Constant firing rate - Under Poisson
+### Example 1 : Constant firing rate - Sub-Poisson

 This example generates 20 trials of spike trains over 2000 ms with a constant firing rate of 10 Hz and a Gamma-distributed ISI (spiking irregularity phi=0.5).
 The show_spikes method displays a raster plot.